 There is also a photo of four steps leading to nowhere!
 Karl explained that these stone steps were built to assist you in mounting your horse.

-(Click on a single photo to enlarge and then use the arrow keys to scroll forwards or backwards in sequential order)
+(Click on a photo to enlarge and then use the arrow keys to scroll forwards or backwards as a slide show)

 Back to: Oakden Family Trees